Poker

 Casino chips on a green felt table.

-To get a good grasp on how to play poker (of which there are several variants) it’s crucial to know the basics.
-Because Texas Hold’em poker is the most popular format played, we will use it as an example.
+To get a good grasp on how to play poker (of which there are several variants), it’s crucial to know the basics.
+Because Texas hold’em poker is the most popular format played, we will use it as our example.

 The process